Skip to content

 TL;DR

-This paper proposes VLM-Loc, a framework that converts 3D point cloud maps into BEV images and scene graphs for structured spatial reasoning with VLMs, and introduces a Partial Node Assignment (PNA) mechanism for fine-grained text-to-point-cloud localization.
-On the newly constructed CityLoc benchmark, VLM-Loc achieves a 14.20% improvement in Recall@5m over the previous state of the art.
+The VLM-Loc framework is proposed, which converts 3D point cloud maps into BEV images and scene graphs for structured spatial reasoning by VLMs.
+Combined with a Partial Node Assignment (PNA) mechanism for fine-grained text-to-point cloud alignment, it significantly outperforms previous SOTA on the self-built CityLoc benchmark with a 14.20% improvement in Recall@5m.

 Background & Motivation

-Background: Text-to-point-cloud (T2P) localization aims to infer precise spatial positions within 3D point cloud maps from natural language descriptions—a task relevant, for example, to passengers in robotaxi scenarios describing their surroundings to aid localization.
+Background: Text-to-Point Cloud (T2P) localization aims to infer precise spatial positions in 3D point cloud maps from natural language descriptions, typically applied in scenarios like Robo-taxi passengers describing surroundings to assist localization.
 Existing methods such as Text2Pos, Text2Loc, and CMMLoc adopt a coarse-to-fine strategy.

-Limitations of Prior Work: (a) The sub-maps used in the fine localization stage are typically constrained to small, simple regions (e.g., 30m×30m), overly simplifying real-world environmental complexity; (b) existing methods follow an end-to-end position prediction paradigm that lacks explicit spatial reasoning, limiting localization accuracy in complex environments.
+Limitations of Prior Work: (a) Sub-maps in the fine-grained localization phase are usually restricted to small, simple areas (e.g., 30m × 30m), oversimplifying actual environmental complexity; (b) Existing methods adopt an end-to-end position prediction paradigm, lacking explicit spatial reasoning, which limits localization accuracy in complex environments.

-Key Challenge: Simple text-to-point-cloud correspondence matching cannot effectively handle large-scale, complex spatial environments—models must be capable of interpreting spatial relationships expressed in language and grounding them in the environment.
+Key Challenge: Simple text-point cloud correspondence matching cannot effectively handle large-scale, complex spatial environments—it requires the model to interpret spatial relationships in language and connect them to the environment.

-Goal: (a) Perform fine-grained T2P localization over larger and more complex regions; (b) introduce explicit spatial reasoning capability; (c) handle partial matching between textual descriptions and the map.
+Goal: (a) Perform fine-grained T2P localization in larger and more complex areas; (b) Introduce explicit spatial reasoning capabilities; (c) Handle partial matching issues between text descriptions and maps.

-Key Insight: Leverage the powerful multimodal reasoning capability of VLMs for spatial description understanding and localization, by converting 3D point clouds into BEV images and scene graphs that VLMs can process.
+Key Insight: Leverage the powerful multimodal reasoning capabilities of VLMs for spatial description understanding and localization by converting 3D point clouds into BEV images + scene graphs that VLMs can process.

-Core Idea: Convert point clouds into BEV images and scene graphs for VLM spatial reasoning; use a Partial Node Assignment mechanism to explicitly align textual cues with scene graph nodes, enabling interpretable fine-grained localization.
+Core Idea: Convert point clouds into BEV images + scene graphs for VLM spatial reasoning, and use the PNA mechanism to explicitly align text cues with scene graph nodes, achieving interpretable fine-grained localization.

 Method